jonathanvisser/certus-presentations/motorsport/motorsport-next-proposal.md

 # Architectural Goals

-* Increase user adoption and satisfation by delivering a superior web and mobile experience.
+* Increase user adoption and satisfaction by delivering a superior web and mobile experience.
 * Address technical debt whilst leveraging the existing good work and investment.
 * Deliver a solution simple to extend and cost-effective to maintain.
 * Leverage widely supported and portable technology to ensure long-term viability.